SCOPE OF THIS CHAPTER

 1. Introduction and Definition

 The benefits of owning pets are well established.
-Having a pet can have physical and emotional benefits for a child as well as teaching them about responsibility and caring for living creatures.
-However, a number of children of different ages have been seriously injured or have died from attacks by dogs in recent years.
+Living in a pet owning household can have physical and emotional benefits for children as well as teaching them about responsibility and caring for living creatures.
+However, in recent years a number of children of different ages have been seriously injured or have died from attacks by dogs, and it is important therefore that professionals working with children and families are aware of the issues around dangerous dogs and the risks they can pose to children and young people.

-Therefore the aim of this chapter is to assist practitioners to assess risk and take action to protect children from serious injuries which can be inflicted by dogs that are prohibited, dangerous or badly looked after by their owners.
+The aim of this chapter is to help practitioners to understand how to assess any risks which dogs in then household might pose to children and take action as necessary to protect children from serious injuries which can be inflicted by dogs that are prohibited, dangerous or badly looked after or mistreated by their owners.

-- The information that should be gathered when any child is injured by a dog and the criteria that should prompt a referral in line with the Referrals Procedure;
+- The information that should be gathered when any child is injured by a dog and the issues to be considered when making a referral in line with the Referrals Procedure.

 2. Legislation Relating to Dangerous Dogs

-The Dangerous Dogs Act (1991) provides detailed information about the legislation covering certain types of dogs, the responsibilities of the owners and the actions that can be taken to remove and/or control dogs:
+The Dangerous Dogs Act (1991) provides detailed information about the legislation covering certain types of dogs, sets out the responsibilities of the owners and described the actions that can be taken to remove and/or control dogs: